michael-sevcik/CommandLineParser/README.md

 - `public OptionBuilder WithShortSynonyms(params char[]? shortSynonyms)` -> Sets the short synonyms of the option, e.g. "-f"
 - `public OptionBuilder WithLongSynonyms(params string[]? longSynonyms)` -> Lets you define short synonyms for the option being built.
 - `public OptionBuilder WithAction(Action action)` -> Lets you define encapsulated method to call, when the option occurs in the parsed command.
+I.e. this is how you will be let know that the option occured on command line.
 This determines that the option will be parameterless.
-- `public OptionBuilder WithParametrizedAction<TArgument> (Action<TArgument?> action)` -> Calling this method will determine that the option will be Parametrized and take 0 to 1 parameters, as specified in the IParametrizedOption interface.
+- `public OptionBuilder WithParametrizedAction<TArgument> (Action<TArgument> action)` -> Calling this method will determine that the option will be Parametrized and take 0 to 1 parameters, as specified in the IParametrizedOption interface.
 Also allows you to specify action to be called with the parsed parameter.
+Allowed types are int?, string?, bool?, Enum? and its descendants.
 - `public OptionBuilder WithMultipleParametersAction<TArgument>(Action<TArgument[]?> action)` -> Calling this method will determine that the option will be MultipleParameter and take 0 to unlimited parameters, as specified in the IMultipleParameterOption interface.
 Also allows you to specify action to be called with the parsed parameter(s).
+Accepted types are: int, string, bool, Enum and its descendatns.
+NOTE: we do not use nullable variants here compared to `WithParametrizedAction<TArgument>`.
 - `public OptionBuilder SetAsMandatory()` -> Sets the option as mandatory, i.e. it must be present on the command-line.
 - `public OptionBuilder RequiresParameter()` -> If the option has parametrized action, it must be invoked only with an argument, i.e. not null (must have argument e.g. "--format=argument" or "-f argument").
 - `public OptionBuilder WithSeparator(char separator = ',')` -> Specifies by what char should be possible arguments separated in multiple parameter options.